Switching utilities when moving - Do I continue paying bills?

-When to stop utilities when selling a house
+When to turn off utilities when selling a house

 You should set your utilities to be cancelled on the day that completion takes place.

-It's important that you ensure you make your suppliers aware & provide them with your meter readings as soon as you are aware that you'll be moving out the property.
+It's important before switching utilities when moving that you ensure you make your suppliers aware & provide them with your meter readings as soon as you are aware that you'll be moving out the property.

 If you don't make them aware, it could be tricky for the utility companies to figure out when your occupancy ended and the new occupancy began, meaning you could be over charged for some of the new owners usage or they could be over charged for yours.